-The Port of Pensacola has been part of the city’s culture and community since the first commercial dock was built in 1784.
-But the need for deep-water access is now blending traditional port functions with 21st-century “blue economy” activities.
+The Port of Pensacola has been part of the City of Pensacola’s culture and community since the first commercial dock was built in 1784.
+But the need for deep- water access is now blending traditional port functions with 21st-century “blue economy” activities.
 For example, the port is home to a former 630-foot cargo vessel now owned by Jeff Bezos’ space exploration company Blue Origin.
-The ship will complete a major conversion that will equip the ship to serve as a landing platform vessel beginning in late 2021.
+The ship will complete a major conversion that will equip the ship to serve as a landing platform vessel.

-Further development of new niches and the handling of long standing cargo types, combined with the strategic implementation of the new vision plan, should insure that the Port of Pensacola is as important to Northwest Florida’s future as it was to its past.
+Further development of new niches and the handling of long-standing cargo types, combined with the strategic implementation of the new vision plan, should ensure that the Port of Pensacola is as important to Northwest Florida’s future as it was to its past.

 Goals & Objectives

 - Expand Maritime Maintenance, Modification, Repair and Overhaul (M/MMRO) operations and facilities on Port